scottmotte/signatureio-personal/README.md

     $ bundle exec heroku addons:add signature
     $ git push heroku master

-You should now be able to visit the subdomain heroku gave you and try out the application.
+You should now be able to visit http://YOURSUBDOMAIN.herokuapp.com and use the application!

-### Testing Locally
+## Get Started Locally

-To test locally you will need to setup an environment variable for your SIGNATURE_SECRET_API_KEY.
+To get started locally, you must first go through the steps to get starte on heroku.
+After that, you will need to setup an environment variable for your SIGNATURE_SECRET_API_KEY.

     $ bundle exec heroku config:get SIGNATURE_SECRET_API_KEY